tulontop/esp-lib.lua/README.md

 # esp-lib.lua
 A lightweight esp library for roblox using the drawing api.

-Provides programmatic access to 2d visuals including bounding boxes, health bars, name tags and distances for in-game instances.
+Provides programmatic access to 2d visuals including bounding boxes, health bars, name tags, distances and tracers for in-game instances.

 Authored by tul (@.lutyeh)